Events & Festivals

 Merriment No Matter the Season

-Michigan events celebrate the state’s cultural and agricultural heritage by showcasing the cuisine, arts, seasons and — above all — the fun-loving spirit you’ll find across the state.
+Michigan’s events and festivals celebrate the state’s cultural and agricultural heritage by showcasing the cuisine, arts, seasons and — above all — the fun-loving spirit you’ll find across the state.

 With a history steeped in music, Michiganders celebrate all forms, from Motown to EDM, each year at music festivals across the state — including Detroit’s Movement Music Festival, one of the longest-running dance music events in the world.
-Michigan is also known for a variety of food-related festivals celebrating everything from morel mushrooms at Boyne City’s National Morel Festival to Cheeseburgers in Caseville, and Cherries in Traverse City, (nicknamed the “Cherry Capital of the World”).
+Michigan is also known for a variety of food-related festivals celebrating everything from morel mushrooms at Boyne City’s National Morel Festival to the National Cherry Festival in Traverse City, (nicknamed the “Cherry Capital of the World”).

 The winter season in Michigan is also celebrated through a variety of ice fishing, skating and skiing festivals as well as snow sculpting and ice carving during Zehnder’s Snowfest in Frankenmuth, for example.
 Bottom line: No matter the season or the reason, there’s a lineup of fun events in Michigan.